linode/docs/docs/platform/longview/longview-app-for-apache/index.md

 {{< /file >}}

 4. Longview is designed to check the default location automatically.
 If you use the default location shown above, you should be done.
-Refresh the Longview Apache tab in the Linode Manager to verify that it's working now.
+Refresh the Longview in the Linode Cloud Manager to verify that it's working now.

 5. If you're not using the default location, you need to create a new file, `/etc/linode/longview.d/Apache.conf`, and set the `location` variable to match what you set in the Apache configuration file:

     {{< file "/etc/linode/longview.d/Apache.conf" apache >}}